SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/test-coverage/python-test-coverage.md

 ## Coverage parameters can be set in multiple places

-As with other analysis parameters, `sonar.pyhton.coverage.reportPaths` can be set in multiple places:
+As with other analysis parameters, `sonar.python.coverage.reportPaths` can be set in multiple places:

 * In the `sonar-project.properties` file, as mentioned above.